aaronamran/MCSI-Remote-Cybersecurity-Internship/Cyber Defense/detect-administrator-ps.md

 ## Solutions With Scripts
-1. Save the following PowerShell script as `check-admins.ps1`
+1. Save the following PowerShell script as `check-admins.ps1` in a Windows 7 VM
    ```
    # Function to check local administrators on a specified machine
    function Get-LocalAdministrators {